Carlos Dengler: 1997–2010: Interpol

-He was a regular in the Lower East Side party scene and in 2005 URB magazine put him on the cover with a headline reading "Interpol + The Cult of Carlos D".
+He was a regular on the Lower East Side party scene.
+In 2005, URB magazine put him on the cover with a headline reading "Interpol + The Cult of Carlos D".
 Interviews tied in with the band's third album, Our Love to Admire, in 2007, however, marked a change in Dengler's attitude.
 Quotes from the time hint at a growing dissatisfaction with touring and the band in general.
 He described his switch from leather corset-belts, slicked hair, gun-holster and combat boots to bolo tie, waist coat, his natural curls and mustache as freeing: "Everyone stopped recognizing me on the street.
 I forgot what it's like just to be a normal person.
 It felt so good."

 In May 2010, his departure was announced on the band's official website.
-The posting stated that he had participated in the writing and recording process for their fourth album but would not be going forward with any other Interpol related activities.
+The posting stated that he had participated in the writing and recording process for their fourth album, but would not be going forward with any other Interpol-related activities.
 A permanent replacement was not announced, only that multiple players would be taking his place on the 2010 tour.

 Three months after Dengler left Interpol, the band revealed that he actually disliked playing bass guitar.
 Drummer Sam Fogarino stated that Dengler had grown tired of the instrument and of touring, and that it was neither his first instrument nor his instrument of choice.

 The band chose not to officially replace Dengler, with David Pajo and later Brad Truax occupying the role of touring bass guitarist.
-For the writing and recording of Interpol's post-Dengler studio albums, Paul Banks occupies the role of bass guitarist.
+For the writing and recording of Interpol's post-Dengler studio albums, Paul Banks occupied the role of bass guitarist.
 When asked if the band missed Dengler during a 2022 Reddit AMA, Banks stated: "He was difficult, but not too difficult.
 Total genius tbh."